rcya1/personal-website/posts/roots-of-unity-filter.md

 1 + \omega + \omega^2 + ... + \omega^{n - 1} = 0
 $$

-Armed with this information, we can examine what happens when we plug the roots of unity into the polynomial $P(x)$.
+With this, we examine what happens when we plug the roots of unity into the polynomial $P(x)$.
 For this section, we're going to use a polynomial $P(x)$ with a degree of $10$ and calculate the sum of every third term.
 However, this can be generalized to any degree polynomial for any cycle length.
 First of all, let's write a polynomial $P(x)$ with a degree of $10$ as the following:

 $$
 P(x) = a_0 + a_1x + a_2x^2 + a_3x^3 + ... + a_{10}x^{10}